enfreck/FuzzCore/README.md

 **Installation**

 FuzzCore was run on Ubuntu 22.04 using LLVM-14.
-A installation script is provided which shows the required versions and dependencies needed for both Verilator and AFL++
+An installation script is provided which shows the required versions and dependencies needed for both Verilator and AFL++

 **Using FuzzCore**